-- are operating in a Competent Person Scheme such as FENSA (only applicable in England and Wales) and can legally certify the windows/doors. - are wearing Personal Protection Equipment (PPE) - have confirmed with the homeowner that none of the workers entering the home have shown signs of Coronavirus (COVID-19) - have received a briefing or training on health and safety awareness in line with the Government Guidance - have proof that they have received a briefing on working safely in homes in line with government guidance.
+- are operating in a Competent Person Scheme such as FENSA (only applicable in England and Wales) and can legally certify the windows/doors. - are wearing Personal Protection Equipment (PPE) - · have confirmed with the homeowner that none of the workers entering the home have shown signs of Coronavirus (COVID-19) - · have received a briefing or training on health and safety awareness in line with the Government - have proof that they have received a briefing on working safely in homes in line with government quidance. - advises the homeowner to hold any conversations outside the home (e.g. in the garden/porch or driveway)